About Oak Ridge

 The year-round indoor pool facility is located in the Oak Ridge Civic Center Recreation Building.
-This pool is a seven-lane, 75’x48’, with depths ranging from 3’6" to 10’6".
+This pool is a seven-lane, 75 feet by 48 feet, with depths ranging from 3 feet 6 inches to 10 feet 6 inches.
 The pool is open six days a week throughout the year, and the pool schedule varies depending on the season.

 The Oak Ridge Outdoor Swimming Pool was originally constructed in 1944 by the Corps of Engineers, the pool underwent major renovation in 1992-1993 and reopened for the 1994 summer season.
 The renovation included state-of-the-art equipment.
 The pool is spring water fed and considered one of the largest in the nation.
 Depths range from zero to 13-1/2 feet.
 It opens each summer during the first part of June and closes in mid-August.

 To learn more about recreational activities in Oak Ridge, please contact the Oak Ridge Recreation and Parks Department at 865-425-3450.

 To learn more about economic opportunities in Oak Ridge, please visit the following sites: